garykac/woven/docs/spell-list.md

 ```
 Element: Earth

-Category: Defend Mage, Move Other Tendril
+Category: Move Other Tendril

 When cast: Place a CHARGE on this spell.

-While charged: Defend 1.
-At the end of your turn, if another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 2 spaces.
-If there are multiple candidates, choose one for each charge on this spell.
+While charged: At the end of your turn, if another mage's TENDRIL is in the same location or adjacent to one of your TENDRILs, you may move their TENDRIL 2 spaces.
+Choose one for each charge on this spell.

 ### Plains Walker
 ```